 Upland hill farming is a specialised profession, which takes careful management to ensure a productive, sustainable farm.
 Management techniques have changed slowly over centuries, this low intensity traditional management is particularly valuable for wildlife and the natural environment.
+Our Upland Farming Blog gives an insight into a year on an upland farm.

 A System Adapted to the Uplands